nina-hpn/something/README.md

 3. If there are multiple methods of education, what are those?
 4. Who will be the benefitor, suitable for pursuing those ways, and what makes them success in life?

+## Open questions to ask people since I am curious

+1. How was your study in school?
+How was it?
+If you are good in school, what did you did, can you predict what would be there in the exam or test?